itzweaced/project_bravo/docs/manual/docs_Chapter_5.00_Running_Program/doc_Chapter_5.10_How_to_Run_Program.md

 How to Run Program

 # DESCRIPTION
-This is how to run the Program Executable.
+This is how to run the Program Executable as known as start the Game.

 # HIGHLIGHTS
 - The Executable is located inside `./bin/main.exe`

 # BODY
 - Procedure